pdf-raku/PDF-raku/README.md

 `.ind.obj(...)` method.

 The document can be traversed by dereferencing Array and Hash objects.
 The reader will load indirect objects via the index, as needed.

-If PDF::DOM is loaded, the document can be traversed as a DOM object tree:

 ```
 use PDF